mdhruvil/internship-assignment/README.md

 ### **DEMO**: [https://youtu.be/rer3ePVRg_4](https://youtu.be/rer3ePVRg_4)

+NOTE: If it says unauthorized after sometime, just sign out and sign in again.
+Refresh token will be updated.

 If you don't select me.
 Please tell me where I lack and How can I improve.

 ## How it works